arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ![Recording options](assets/record-data-options.svg)

 When a recording is made on the phone it will automatically show up on the webpage.
-First start by recording around 5 minutes of the phrase you want recognized, in this tutorial "Hey Nicla" will be used.
+First start by recording around 5 minutes of the phrase you want recognized, in this tutorial "Ciao Nicla" will be used.
 Try to vary the distance from the microphone, the pronunciation and the inflection when speaking the phrase to give the model a wider definition of the phrase that should be recognized.
 Once this is done, record another 5 minutes of random words that are not the desired phrase, set the label for these recordings as "unknown".
 This will help with the training of the model later.
 And to give the model a better understanding of what sounds not to recognize as the trigger also record 5 minutes of background noise and ambient noise, set the label of these recordings as "noise".
 The more data collected the better the model can be trained to recognize the phrase that is wanted, feel free to collect as much of these three different categories as needed.

 ![Data collected](assets/data-acquired.svg)